Over the past 5-10 years, a new risk has developed that is responsible for thousands of annual deaths across the country. Do you know what it is?

 Read below to learn more about distracted driving and the risks it poses to drivers, passengers, and bystanders alike…

 What is distracted driving?

-According to Distraction.gov, distracted driving is any activity that could divert a person’s attention away from the primary task of driving.
+According to NHTSA.gov, distracted driving is any activity that could divert a person’s attention away from the primary task of driving.
 There are three main types of distractions behind the wheel.
 They are:

 - Visual: taking your eyes off the road.

 - Manual: taking your hands off the wheel.

 - Cognitive: taking your mind off driving.

 Any action which compromises your attention behind the wheel can classify as “distracted driving”.
 Some specific examples include:

 - Talking on the phone